Freedomwithin/aweber-template-previewer/README.md

 ## Features

 ### Email Template Previewer
-- Select and preview different email templates fetched from a mock API.
+Quickly select and preview email templates fetched from a mock API:
+  - Dynamically updates subject lines and body content.
+  - Supports multiple templates with varying designs.

 ### Customer List
-- Displays a list of 1000 fake customers efficiently using virtualization.
+Efficiently displays a list of up to 1000 fake customers using virtualization:
+  - Smooth scrolling performance.
+  - Search functionality (if implemented).

 ### Form Submission
-- Simulates submitting a selected template to a backend endpoint.
+Simulates submitting a selected template to a backend endpoint:
+  - Handles both success and error responses gracefully.
+  - Displays user-friendly notifications.

 ### Notifications
-- Displays success or error notifications upon form submission.
+Provides visual feedback on form submission:
+  - Success notifications for successful submissions.
+  - Error alerts when submissions fail.

-## Setup
+## Setup and Running the Application

+### Prerequisites
+Ensure you have the following installed on your system:
+- **Node.js** (v14 or later)
+- **npm** (v6 or later, which comes with Node.js)

+Follow these steps to set up and run the application:

 ### Clone the repository:
 ```bash